SharedCode/sop/README.md

 Code uses the Store API to store & manage key/value pairs of data.
 Internal Store implementation uses an enhanced, modernized M-Way Tree(which we will simply call B-Tree for brevity), implementation that virtualizes RAM & Disk storage.
 Few of key enhancements to this B-Tree as compared to traditional implementations are:

-* node load optimization keeps it at around 62%-75% full average load of inner & leaf nodes.
-Traditional B-Trees only achieve about half-full (50%) average load.
+* node load optimization keeps it at around 62%-75+% full average load of inner & leaf nodes.
+Traditional B-Trees only achieve about half-full (50%) at most, average load.
 This translates to a more compressed or more dense data Stores saving IT shops from costly storage hardware.
 * leaf nodes' height in a particular case is tolerated not to be perfectly balanced to favor speed of deletion at zero/minimal cost in exchange.
 Also, the height disparity due to deletion tends to get repaired during inserts due to the node load optimization feature discussed above.
 * virtualization of RAM and Disk due to the seamless-ness & effectivity of handling Btree Nodes and their app data.
 There is no context switch, thus no unnecessary latency, between handling a Node in RAM and on disk.
 * data block technology enables support for "very large blob" (vlblob) efficient storage and access without requiring "data streaming" concept.
 Backend stores that traditionally are not recommended for storage of vlblob can be enabled for such.
 E.g. - Cassandra will not feel the "vlblobs" as SOP will store manage-able data chunk size to Cassandra store.
 * etc... a lot more enhancements waiting to be documented/cited as time permits.